Solus-Tenebirs/CS3-PSHS-CLC/Quarter 1 (Q1)/q1_sg2_a1.md

 4.)
 Send an alert to the supplier of the item that fell below the minimum accepted threshold.

 Sub-Problem 2:
-Vending machine fails to provide the correct change for the consumer goods
+Incorrect change - The machine fails to properly compute, count, or return the correct amount of money after payment.

 CT Skill: